Overview

 pipeline-watcher organizes all logs into a strict, type-checked tree:

-• FileReport – record associated with a single input file
+• FileReport – record associated with one output artifact or unit of work

-• StepReport – individual processing steps inside a file
+• StepReport – individual processing steps inside a FileReport

 Each node holds: